davidtjones/melee-env/README.md

-actor-critic bot
+melee-env
 ---
 (temp name)

 ## About
 This repo contains an implemention of Melee as a Gym-esque environment.
-It also includes a bad actor critic agent implemented on this environment.

 ### Code sample:
 ```python